AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

   - See Accuracy, ROC AUC, confusion matrix, and classification report
   - Visualise feature importance
   - Use an interactive form to predict risk for a **single patient**

 ---

-#### **3️⃣ Simple, Guided User Interface**
-A menu-driven CLI allows clinicians or analysts—regardless of technical ability—to:

-- Select predefined health analytics queries
-- Instantly view results in a clean tabular format
-- Export findings as CSV files for audit, reporting, or research

-#### **4️⃣ Automated Evidence Export**
-All outputs can be saved using a timestamped export module, ensuring traceability and repeatability for:

-- Case reviews
-- Quality improvement initiatives
-- Research studies
-- Clinical audits

----